zyedidia/aslp/README.md

 In the following, I will assume that this is in directory "../mra_tools".

 ```
+    # follow the instructions in ../mra_tools/README.md for downloading the Arm specs
     make -C ../mra_tools clean
     make -C ../mra_tools
     make asli